-**Categories of Personal Data**: Company processes Personal Data contained in Customer Account Data, Customer Usage Data, and any Personal Data provided by Customer or collected by Company in order to provide the Services or as otherwise set forth in the Agreement or this Addendum.
+**Categories of Personal Data**: Company processes Personal Data contained in Customer Account Data, Customer Usage Data, and any Customer Personal Data in order to provide the Services or as otherwise set forth in the Agreement or this Addendum.
 Categories of Personal Data include name, email, job title, username, Company device identifiers (e.g. serial number), IP address for company device, installed applications for company device, background check verification records (at discretion of Controller), security training records.

 **Sensitive Data or Special Categories of Data**: Customers are prohibited from providing sensitive personal data or special categories of data to Company, including any data which discloses the criminal history of any persons.